andermaco/data_enginner_hackerank_python/README.md

 # Insurance Policy Management System

-This is just a job interview test case done for a company (lets call it XXX).
+This is just a job interview test case for a Data Engineer open position done for a company (lets call it XXX).

 ## Requirements:
 ### Background